 "Only one student was counted out of 1,406 students," said Joe Lee, census coordinator for the city of Berkeley.

 The same mistake won't happen with this year's census, Lee said, because every missed Berkeley household is estimated to cost the city about $1,000 in federal funds.
 Because the 2000 miscount cost the city precious federal dollars over the last decade, city officials have been working for more than seven months with university administrators and student leaders on a plan to get every student -- of which there are about 36,000 -- counted this time.

 In Berkeley and Albany, where more than 12,600 UC Berkeley students live in residence halls, co-ops or sorority or fraternity houses, the university is raffling away textbooks and other prizes to convince busy students to participate in the census.

 In Oakland, administrators at Mills College plan to reach out to the school's 1,500 students next month, and administrators at Saint Mary's College in Moraga are doing the same.
-In Hayward, census takers will be sitting outside dorm buildings at Cal State East Bay to help the 1,300 students who live in campus housing fill out their forms.
-Most of the Hayward residence halls were built within the last decade, so they have never been included in the census before.

 "Our students definitely need to be counted here," said Martin Castillo, housing director at Cal State East Bay.
 "They are part of the Hayward community for at least nine or 10 months of the year."